What is SchoolsPlus?

 SchoolsPlus promotes use of school facilities by students, families, and the community through social work, health, justice, recreation, and mental health services offered at the school site Early Years centres, family resource centres, and youth health centres located within schools.

-SchoolsPlus has sites at all eight school boards
+SchoolsPlus has sites at all Regional Centres for Education and in CSAP

 - Conseil scolaire acadien provincial